Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps: Introduction

 If the eigenvalues of the derivative of $f$ at $A$ and $B$ are adequately chosen as specified in \cite{Ta95,gol07}, then the empiric sequence (\ref{11}) for all $x\in U\backslash\{C\}$ is not convergent.
 It has at least two subsequences convergent to different convex combinations of the Dirac deltas $\delta_A$ and $\delta_B$.

-Thus, as observed in \cite{CatsEnrich2011} the SRB-like probability measures are convex combinations of $\delta_A$ and $\delta_B$ and form a segment in the space $\SM$ of probabilities.
+Thus, as observed in \cite{CatsEnrich2011}, the SRB-like probability measures are convex linear combinations of $\delta_A$ and $\delta_B$ and form a segment in the space $\SM$ of probability measures.
 This example shows that the SRB-like measures are not necessarily ergodic.

-Moreover, the eigenvalues of $Df$ at the saddles $A$ and $B$ can be adequately modified to obtain, instead of the result above, the convergence of the sequence (1.1) as stated in Lemma (i) of page 457 in \cite{TAKAHASHI84}.
-In fact, taking conservative saddles (and $C^0$ perturbing $f$ outside small neighborhoods of the saddles $A$ and $B$ so the topological $\omega$-limit of the orbits in $U\backslash\{C\}$ still contains $A$ and $B$), one can get for all $x\in U\backslash\{C\}$ a sequence (\ref{11}) that is convergent to a single measure $\mu =\lambda\delta_A+(1-\lambda)\delta_B$, with a fixed constant $0 < \lambda < 1$.
+Moreover, the eigenvalues of $Df$ at the saddles $A$ and $B$ can be modified to obtain, instead of the result above, the convergence of the sequence (1.1) as stated in Lemma (i) of page 457 in \cite{TAKAHASHI84}.
+In fact, taking conservative saddles (and $C^0$ perturbing $f$ outside small neighborhoods of the saddles $A$ and $B$ so the topological $\omega$-limit of the orbits in $U\backslash\{C\}$ still contains $A$ and $B$), one can get for all $x\in U\backslash\{C\}$ an empirical sequence \eqref{11} that is convergent to a single measure $\mu =\lambda\delta_A+(1-\lambda)\delta_B$, with a fixed constant $0 < \lambda < 1$.
 So, $\mu$ is the unique SRB-like measure.
 This proves that the set of SRB-like probability measures does not depend continuously on the map. \end{example}

 This example motivates the following questions: \begin{question} When can we say that a dynamic system $(f,\phi)$ has ergodic $\nu_{\phi}$-SRB-like measures? \end{question}

 From Example \ref{examplo:olhodeBowen}, we know that the set of $\nu_{\phi}$-SRB-like probability measures does not in general depend continuously on the map.